 - Drain and let potatoes cool for 5 minutes.

 - Drizzle 1 tablespoon of the oil over the prepared baking sheet.
 Add potatoes to the tray and shake it so the potatoes are coated in oil.
 Use a potato masher or flat-bottomed glass sprayed with cooking spray to smash each potato.
 Drizzle remaining oil over the top so potatoes are well-coated.

 - Sprinkle with salt and pepper and bake until golden and crispy, about 30 to 40 minutes.

-- While your potatoes are baking, stir together yogurt or mayonnaise, lemon juice, garlic, salt, and pepper.
+- While your potatoes are baking, make the aioli.
+Stir together yogurt or mayonnaise, lemon juice, garlic, salt, and pepper in a small bowl.